H-Lab Overview for Sudents

 Take the Class

-The first step in the H-Lab experience is to take the class, Healthcare Lab.
+The first step in the MIT Sloan healthcare experience is to take the class, Healthcare Lab.

 H-Lab is an interdisciplinary project-based learning course with three specific goals: